softwaremill/sttp/docs/testing.md

 basicRequest.get(uri"http://example.com").response(asFile(destination))
 ```

-Then set up the mock like this:
+Then set up the stub like this:

 ```scala mdoc:compile-only
 val fileResponseHandle = new File("path/to/file.ext")